There is nothing worse than looking for a new laptop or computer only to be bamboozled by the complex terminology and jargon that manufacturers use.

 Where Do More Cores Really Help?

-There are some applications where having multiple cores really does help.
+There are some applications where having more cores really does help performance.

 Gaming - Unfortunately, when it comes to modern gaming applications, a dual-core chip will not be able to cope with the strain.
-A quad-core chip is a minimum that we would advise for those that want to do some AAA+ gaming.
+A quad-core chip for gaming is a minimum that we would advise.
 These games can take advantage of the higher number of faster cores to make your gaming experience seamless.
 Quad-core chips simply work at a much faster CPU speed when it comes to multitasking.

 Video or Photo Editing Applications - Nothing causes a CPU chip to sweat as much as when it is being used during photo or video editing software.
 When you are working on multiple layers, it really helps to have separate cores to work on individual tasks.